DerekSteinke/Euler/README.md

 Euler
 =====

-Java solutions to the problems on projecteuler.net
+Java (and javascript) solutions to the problems on projecteuler.net